 - a.
 Severity of the deficiency cited - b.
 Number of violations cited - c.
 Frequency of violations cited - d.
 Past history of compliance - e.
 Willingness/ability to correct violations - 2.
 Each Child Care Center shall be reviewed by the Child Care Licensing unit to determine whether the facility is in compliance with all the Minimum Licensing Requirements for Child Care Centers.
 Child Care Licensing staff shall have access to Child Care Centers for the purpose of conducting inspections, reviews, and complaint investigations.
-Denial of access to the facility or to interview children may result in any of the adverse action described above. - A caregiver shall not use profanity or speak in an abusive manner when children are present.
+Denial of access to the facility or to interview children may result in any of the adverse action described above.
+A caregiver shall not use profanity or speak in an abusive manner when children are present.
 The caregiver shall also cooperate with licensing staff during licensing visits. - 3.
-Falsification of any document or the submission of false information to the Child Care Licensing Unit or any other unit of the Division may constitute grounds for revocation of the license.
-(Falsification means the submission of untrue information, whether by statement or omission.)
+Any facility that has not provided care to children for a period of one year shall be closed unless a written request is made by the licensee stating why closure should not take place. - 4.
+Falsification of any document or the submission of false information to the Child Care Licensing Unit or any other unit of the Division may constitute grounds for revocation of the license.(Falsification means the submission of untrue information, whether by statement or omission.)